ai/pages.js/README.md

 # Pages.js

 Pages.js is a framework for [History pushState].
-It allow you to manage pages JS code and forget about low-level APIs.
+It allows you to manage pages JS code and forget about low-level APIs.

-History pushState is a API to manage user history, it allow you to change document URL from JS and have full AJAX pages, without `#` in URL.
+History pushState is a API to manage user history, it allows you to change document URL from JS and have full AJAX pages, without `#` in URL.

 For example, user on `example.com` click on usual link (`example.com/conacts`), but browser doesn’t load new URL.
-JS load new page by AJAX, change pages with some animation and change URL to `example.com/contacts`.
-Of cource, you can use Back button (and go to `exampl.com`) or send current URL to your friend (and friend open contacts page directly).
+JS loads new page by AJAX, changes pages with some animation and changes URL to `example.com/contacts`.
+Of course, you can use Back button (and go to `example.com`) or send current URL to your friend (and friend will open contact’s page directly).

 History pushState is supported by modern browsers, but Pages.js will work in browsers without this API too.
-Them will be load pages by old way with document reloading.
+They will load pages in an old way with document reloading.

 Sponsored by [Evil Martians].